Skip to Main Content

 How much does it cost to raise a child?

 As a child grows, so do the expenses.
 A significant cost that parents might face during the child’s early years revolves around childcare.
 The U.S. Treasury Department’s data indicates that the annual cost for center-based care averages about $10,000 per child for infants to four-year-olds.
+In areas such as Washington, D.C., these averages could soar up to $19,000 per year.
 Alternatively, home-based care could amount to around $8,000.
-If your family opts for a nanny, you might expect to pay $736 per week on average, which is up 56 percent from 2013.
+If your family opts for a nanny, you might expect to pay $766 per week on average, up 4 percent from 2022.

 How much do school expenses cost?